Skip to content ↓

 Our approach will be evidence informed alongside research conducted by the EEF.
 Throughout the academic year the progress of pupil premium students will be closely monitored with a three tiered approach to assessment; regular low stakes assessment, half termly diagnostic assessments and termly summative assessments in order to act early to intervene and ensure pupil premium students are challenged in the work they are set.
 We will ensure that all teaching staff are involved in the analysis of data and identification of pupils, so that they are fully aware of strengths and weaknesses across the school

 Through effective use of this additional funding, Colne Park High School is fully committed to ensuring that the individual needs of each entitled child is met.
 As a result of the additional funding, the school expects that eligible pupils will make better progress and achieve higher standards than would have been likely without it.
-This will be demonstrated by a narrowing of the Progress 8 gap.
+This will be demonstrated by a narrowing of the Attainment 8 Gap (no Progress 8 figures for 2025 and 2026 due to no KS2 data nationally).
 A key focus of the strategy will be to improve Pupil Premium outcomes:

 • the % of eligible pupils achieving at least a grade ‘5’ in English and Mathematics

-• the % of eligible pupils achieving the English Baccalaureate
+• the % of eligible pupils entered for the English Baccalaureate

 Monitoring, Evaluation and Review